Primary Navigation Mobile

 • Volvo’s airbag issues haven’t affected V60

-Volvo is known for producing long-lasting, hardy vehicles and the V60 shares its underpinnings and engines with a number of other models – so any basic issues should have been ironed out by now.
+Volvo is known for producing long-lasting, hardy vehicles and the V60 shares its underpinnings and engines with plenty other models in the firm’s line-up– so any basic issues should have been ironed out by now.

 The V60’s ‘Scalable Product Architecture’ platform has been seen across the XC90, S90 and V90, so though quite new, any initial problems should have hopefully been rectified, which should bode well for Volvo V60 reliability.
 So far, the only recall against the V60 is for a minor software issue on the car’s multimedia system.